n1ru4l/envelop/packages/plugins/validation-cache/README.md

 ## `@envelop/validation-cache`

-This plugins adds simple LRU caching to your `validate`, to execurion improve performance by caching the validation result.
+This plugins adds simple LRU caching to your `validate`, to improve performance by caching the validation result.

 ## Getting Started